-Teachers that have a gap in licensure, but that have successfully renewed their licenses, may be hand approved for reimbursement for the lapsed time.
+Teachers that have a gap in licensure due to reasons beyond the teacher's control, but that have successfully renewed their licenses, may be hand approved for reimbursement for the lapsed time.

 Hand approval in these cases will not be given until the appropriate license/endorsement is in place, is not automatically granted, nor will it be given for more than the semester in which licensure/endorsement is granted.